redhat-best-practices-for-k8s/test-network-function/README.md

 oc annotate pod test -n tnf test-network-function.com/skip_connectivity_tests=true
 ```

-**NOTE** Currently when this environment variable is set the `generic` section of the config file will be ENTIRELY
+**NOTE** Currently when this environment variable is set the `generic` and `cnfs` sections of the config file will be
-replaced with the autodiscovered configuration, to avoid potentially non-obvious errors.
+ENTIRELY replaced with the autodiscovered configuration, to avoid potentially non-obvious errors.

 Autodiscovery is currently only supported in the generic spec, where the following applies:
 ### Pod Roles